grammyjs/website/site/docs/guide/games.md

 > Remember to add proper [error handling](./errors.md) to your bot before going live.

-We may extend this article in the future by further advanced sections and FAQ's, but this is already all you need to start your game in Telegram.
+We may extend this article in the future with further advanced sections and FAQ's, but this is already all you need to start your game in Telegram.
 Have fun playing! :space_invader: